carlosdavis/wordpress-plugins/google-analytics-for-wordpress/readme.txt

 2. Screenshot of the custom variable settings panel.
 3. Screenshot of the link tracking panel.
 4. Screenshot of the advanced settings panel.
+5. Screenshot of the debugging mode in action.